-In a world that’s increasingly reliant on automation, it’s no surprise that many businesses are turning to chatbots for help with running their companies.
+In a world that’s increasingly reliant on automation, it’s no surprise that many businesses are turning to chatbot technology for help with running and marketing their companies.

 Among consumers, however, chatbots have historically had a poor reputation.
 They’re remembered for their infancy, when they weren’t very good at conversing in a natural and organic way.

-However, things have changed since MSN’s SmarterChild, and now, many of the best marketing ideas include the use of chatbots.
+However, things have changed since MSN’s SmarterChild, and now, many of the best marketing ideas include the use of a chatbot.

 Customers are far less wary of interacting with a chatbot in 2021.
 A 2018 survey by Drift found 37% of consumers expected to use a chatbot to get quick answers to emergency queries, while 35% expected to use one to resolve a complaint or provide a detailed explanation about something.